TerjeKWahl/RobotArm/Docs/APIs.md

 The numbering in the two lists below represent byte numbers.

-### Request message from PC to Lego Technic Hub 1 or 2 or Arduino (the same data is sent to all):
+### Message from PC to Lego Technic Hub 1 or 2 or Arduino (the same data is sent to all):

 1. Prefix "T"
 2. Prefix "W"
 3. API version, 1
 4.  int8, requested movement mode:
-    - 1 = move all joints as fast as possible
+    - 1 = move all joints as fast as possible (for continuous tracking)
-    - 2 = synchronize joints to arrive at the destination simultaneously
+    - 2 = move to target with smooth accelleration and decelleration (run to target)
     - 3 = calibration mode
     - 4 = return to standard/zero angles, and exit
 5.  int8, desired angle for gripper